 Ingwe Medical Aid Foreign Students Lifeline

-A medical aid such as Ingwe medical aid is a fund to which you contribute to ensure that you are able to pay for treatment from a GP, specialist or hospital.
-Medical aids such as Ingwe medical aid cover the costs of private medical care and medical costs as a result of an accident, illness and other medial related conditions such as pregnancy and child birth.
+A medical aid such as Ingwe medical aid is a fund to which you contribute.
+It ensures that you are able to pay for treatment from a GP, specialist or hospital.
+Medical aids such as Ingwe medical aid cover the costs of private medical care and medical costs.
+These can arrise from an accident or illness.
+They also cover other medical-related conditions such as pregnancy and child birth.

-There are more than 100 medical aids in South Africa ranging from specialist health insurance providers to medical cover provided by the larger insurance companies such as Ingwe medical aid.
+There are more than 70 medical aids in South Africa.
+These range from specialist health insurance providers, such as Ingwe, to medical cover provided by the larger insurance companies.

 There are also various types of medical aid cover from providers such as Momentum Health, which offers Ingwe medical aid, including the more expensive comprehensive medical aid plans which cover day-to-day medical expenses such as GP and dental visits, medicine required on an ongoing basis for chronic conditions and hospitalisation and associated treatment and medication.
-The more affordable Hospital Plan covers medical costs only if you are hospitalised and is more suitable for the young and healthy.
-Gap Cover covers the outstanding amount between what you are charged and what your medical aid pays when you are hospitalised as private hospitals may charge more than what a medical aid covers.
+The more affordable Hospital Plan covers medical costs only if you are in hospital.
+So it is more suitable for the young and healthy.
+Gap Cover covers the outstanding amount between what you are charged and what your medical aid pays when you are hospitalised.
+That is because as private hospitals may charge more than what a medical aid covers.
+(Consider taking out medical gap cover to insure the shortfall.)

-When choosing a medical aid, shop around and compare all medical aids, including Ingwe medical aid,to find the best medical aid that suits your lifestyle, family needs and financial situation.
-Also be aware that there is generally a three month waiting period when you join a medical aid scheme before you can submit a claim.
+When choosing a medical aid, shop around and compare all medical aids, including Ingwe medical aid.
+Try to find the best medical aid that suits your lifestyle, family needs and financial situation.
+Also be aware that there is generally a three month waiting period when you join a medical aid scheme.
+You cannot submit a claim until the waiting period is over.
 There is also usually a twelve month period during which you are not covered for a pre-existing condition.

 Medical aid contributions to Ingwe medical aid and other medical aids also offer the benefit of being partly tax deductible.